FeelHippo/JavascriptNinjaSkills/interviewQuestions.md

 ## MVC and MVVM

-In web development, Model-View Controller and Model-View-View-Model approaches are very common, both in the backend and in the frontend.
+In web development, Model-View Controller and Model-View-ViewModel approaches are very common, both in the backend and in the frontend.
 What are they, and why are they advisable?

 See [Mozilla's reference on MVC](https://developer.mozilla.org/en-US/docs/Glossary/MVC)